rajPadval/myblogs.github.io/README.md

-# to start the development server run - "npm start" or "npm start vite"
+# to start the development server run - "npm start"